edsu/feediverse/README.md

 *feediverse* has support for some special cases of some feed generators.
 For example detecting the entries perma-link.
 Currently only Wordpress is handled, but others may follow.

+If a feed does not provide a proper *generator* entry, you can set it by adding a `generator:` value to the feed's configuration.
+See the seconds one in the example above.

+You can check whether feed provides a *generator* entry like this:

+  feediverse --verbose --dry-run feedverse-test.rc | grep generator

 ## Why?